aiven/devportal/docs/platform/concepts/byoc.rst

 Aiven services are usually deployed on Aiven-managed infrastructure, using Aiven-managed security protocols, and backed by Aiven-managed storage and backups.
 This provides the most seamless straightforward de-risked approach to deploying Aiven services.
 However, you might need a different configuration if your business, project, or organization has specific requirements for strict regulatory compliance, fine-grained network access control, or cloud purchase commitments in place, for instance.

 This is where the bring your own cloud (BYOC) feature comes in enabling you to use your own cloud infrastructure instead of using the Aiven-managed infrastructure.
 With BYOC, your Aiven organization gets connected with your cloud provider account by creating custom clouds in your Aiven organization.
-This allows you to manage your infrastructure on the Aiven platform while keeping your data in your own cloud.
+A custom cloud is a secure environment within your cloud provider account to run Aiven-managed data services.
+By enabling BYOC, creating custom clouds, and setting up Aiven services within the custom clouds, you can manage your infrastructure on the Aiven platform while keeping your data in your own cloud.

 Why use BYOC
 ------------